-and active marshes often serve as a muse for many local artists.
+The Lowcountry's sprawling live oaks and active marshes often serve as a muse for many local artists.
 This August, Melinda Welker, a wildlife and nature photographer, will feature the Lowcountry's majestic birds in a special exhibit called Come Fly with Me.
 Welker's photographs capture birds during their usual routines - beautifully frozen in poses the average onlooker doesn't normally see.

 "Birds are beautiful, graceful and, sometimes, just down right funny," Welker said.
-"They are also skittish and elusive, Work by Melinda Welke making them a challenge to photograph.
-By studying birds in their natural habitats, work has been exhibited nationally.
-She I've learned to anticipate bird behavior to was accepted as a member of The National Association of Women Artists (NAWA) photograph them when they preen, display courtship rituals, take flight or dart in a in 2018, having met the standards required pond to spear a fish.
-I never tire of spendby the NAWA jury panel in NY.
-Her work ing time in a bird rookery." was curated into two national exhibits this Welker studied photography at the year - the Biennale at the Art League of Hilton Head and a NAWA exhibit at the Savannah College of Art and Design (SCAD) before digital photography took Art Club of Washington, DC.
+"They are also skittish and elusive, making them a challenge to photograph.
+By studying birds in their natural habitats, I've learned to anticipate bird behavior to photograph them when they preen, display courtship rituals, take flight or dart in a pond to spear a fish.
+I never tire of spending time in a bird rookery."

-hold.
+Welker studied photography at the Savannah College of Art and Design (SCAD) before digital photography took hold.
 She combined her photography skills with a career in publishing.
 She was the founding editor of Asian Home Gourmet, a food and lifestyle magazine in Singapore, as well as Centered on Taipei, a magazine for the expatriate community in Taipei, Taiwan.